marlospomin/yubikey-guide/README.md

 | No PIN but touch is required   | You will only need to touch the YubiKey to authenticate.                                          | `ssh-keygen -t ed25519-sk -O resident`                                         |
 | A PIN and a touch are required | This is the most secure option, it requires both the PIN and touching to be used.                 | `ssh-keygen -t ed25519-sk -O resident -O verify-required`                      |

-**Note:** No matter what command you select, you always will be required to touch your key when authenticating to services like GitHub and Gitlab (you may not be required to touch during `git commit`, but for pull and push operation it will require it).
+**Note:** Regardless of the command you choose, you'll need to physically touch your YubiKey to authenticate with services like GitHub and GitLab.
+While you might not be prompted for touch during `git commit`, you'll definitely need it for pull and push operations.
 ##### Generating the Key

 Once you've decided which option fits best for your threat model you will need to run one of the commands above.